rsksmart/foundry-hardhat-webinar/README.md

 # hardhat-foundry-starter-kit

-This is an up-to-date template repository to develop using foudry, hardhat and rootstock.
+This is an up-to-date template repository to develop using Foundry, Hardhat and Rootstock.

 ## General commands

-## Setup foudnry for rootstock
+## Setup Foundry for Rootstock

-To set up the foundry version that works with rootstock run
+To set up the Foundry version that works with Rootstock run

 ```bash
 chmod +x check_rust.sh